 11. Website Optimization Matters Little

-Many website and business owners still believe that content and the base product matter the most when it comes to eCommerce, to the expense of everything else.
+Many websites and business owners still believe that content and the base product matter the most when it comes to eCommerce, to the expense of everything else.

 The idea that good content and products are king is true to an extent.
 An excellent and beautiful website that has poor products or lousy content will not do particularly well in the long run and will be at a disadvantage, all other things considered.
 However, the truth is that without some optimization, people aren't going to find or stay on your site for very long.
 People are not willing to wait more than a few seconds for a webpage to load, and even that is pushing it.